ChristianLangridge/LEMBAS-RNN-benchmark/README.md

 **Workaround:** Either retrain the RNN on new number of features (recommended for reproducibility) using a new, aligned network file, or filter only inputs that match `network(full).tsv` and fill missing feature columnns with zero values.
 See `RNN_testing.ipynb` Step 6 for a full diagnostic.

-### ⚠️ No Automated Test Suite
-There is currently no `tests/` directory or CI pipeline.
-Unit and integration tests are planned.

 ### RNN SHAP is Slow
 GradientExplainer on the full RNN is computationally expensive due to the iterative steady-state forward pass.
 With 2 x NVIDIA GeForce RTX-5080 GPUs, runtime for all 262 samples was around 4 minutes.
 This is will be much slower on CPU.